Best Travel Car Seat on Airplane of 2022

 - Check the website of your airlines to know the specifications of seats on your flight.
 Compare them with the dimensions of your car seat before taking it along.

 - It should be according to the guidelines and restrictions issued by your airlines.

 - If you are using a car seat, make sure you don’t choose an aisle seat for your child.
 Prefer to use only a window seat so that the other people don’t have to face problems in case of an emergency.

 - Make sure you go through the installation instructions once before to be familiar with it.

-- Check if the seat is a front-facing or rear-facing one, and also check if your flight is compatible with the front-facing or a rear-facing travel car seat.
+- Check if the airplane car seat is a front-facing or rear-facing one, and also check if your flight is compatible with the front-facing or a rear-facing travel car seat.

 - If you are using a rear-facing one for your baby, we would recommend you to make a relative or friend sit on the seat that is in front of it so that your baby may not feel problems with the reclination.